Sailing the Galapagos

 For those on the Quito add-on, Go Quito is the city’s only eco-friendly hotel, exclusively designed to be friendly to the environment and minimize its impact.
 The hotel is also local and female owned.

 The weather will be hot and humid throughout the trip.
-We will provide a packing with recommendations closer to the trip departure.
+We have out together a packing list to help with planning.

 Travel and medical insurance is mandatory to come on the trip and we recommend you get comprehensive coverage.
 You must purchase medical insurance that will cover you for a trip to The Galapagos, including all activities and cruise cover.
 Check Travel Insurance Masters to compare policies and coverages and pick the right one for you.